wanning-lee-2018/FYP-Smart-City-Research-Project/README.md

   </table>

 **Image Analysis(Colours)**
-The above results are obtained from performing correlation analysis and linear regression, where the results are statistically significant at 5% significance level.
+For colours analysis, we used the skimage image processing python package to extract the RGB colours from each MRT image.
+Then, linear regression was applied on the colors extracted from each image to find out the effects of colors on image perception ratings for each of the 3 metrics (Beautiful,Safe, Welcome).
+Finally correlation analysis was done to select the colors that have a strong linear relationship with image perception ratings for each of the 3 image metrics.
+The results shown the the table below are statistically significant at 5% significance level.
 However, the r-square values of the linear regression models are low at 0.163, 0.098 and 0.123 respectively (for the qualities of "Beautiful", "Safe" and "Welcome”) which signifies that these colors alone are insufficient in explaining the changes in image ratings.

 <table>
   <tr>